hmahdavifar/ovs/instructions.rst

 there are some additional steps required for setting up GTP tunnels in Open vSwitch, until support for L3 tunnels will improve.
 This can be understood from the flow rules.

-There is an installation script included in the repository.
-You need to install the dependencies by the following command
+There is an installation script included in the repository which can automate the installation.

+Before that you need to install the dependencies by the following command

 sudo apt-get -y install git wget dh-autoreconf libssl-dev libtool libc6-dev

-To install mininet : apt-get install mininet

-Ensure that you have python >2.7 installed on your machine
+Ensure that you have python >2.7 installed on your machine (by default python is > 2.7 on Ubuntu 16)

 If you do not have python six installed, you can install it using the following commands